Vascular Plants

 Cutleaf water-milfoil (Myriophyllum pinnatum)

-Distribution: Known in Washington only from Thurston County; southern British Columbia to Oregon, also in eastern North America.
+Distribution: Occurring west of the Cascades crest in Washington, where known only from Thurston County; southern British Columbia to Oregon, also in eastern North America.

 Habitat: Lakes, sloughs, ditches, slow streams.